 FromSoftware’s games are known first and foremost for their difficulty and challenge, a fact that has dominated nearly every aspect of the conversation around Sekiro: Shadows Die Twice since release.
 It’s impossible to talk about it without confronting the challenge it presents.
-The discussion often circles around certain presumptions about difficulty and punishment, however, rather than focusing on the more important aspect of accessibility.

 As difficult and punishing as Sekiro is, it is unlike Dark Souls and Bloodborne in many ways.
 It is far less opaque, and despite featuring a stiff learning curve it is far less arbitrary in how it deploys its challenges.
 Combat is a series of firm-but-fair lessons designed to hone the player’s skills until they can take part in a tightly choreographed sequence of rhythmic clashes, and it works hand-in-hand with FromSoft’s more cinematic approach to storytelling and setting.
 Death is less of a set-back, and more of a harsh lesson.